sagesolar/Corpus-of-Taylor-Swift/README.md

 ### Reps _(Repetitions)_

-This is the amount of times that a lyric word is repeated in lyric lines across all songs/albums.
+This is the number of times that a lyric word is repeated in lyric lines across all songs/albums.

 <details>
 <summary>Lyric examples</summary>